maxlcummins/Bioinformatics/README.md

 At the very least, basic knowledge of Python is required for the use of ARIBA, the scripts we use to process the outcoming data, and other pieces of software we use to analyse our sequences of interest.

 Currently, our pipelines for the generation of heatmaps and other figures utilise the R programming language.

+# Software

+Below is a list of software that we frequently use for genotyping (characterising genetic content),

+## Genotyping

+### ARIBA

+As mentioned, [ARIBA](https://github.com/sanger-pathogens/ariba) is a major tool in our genome analysis pipeline.
+ARIBA stands for Antimicrobial Resistance Identification By Assembly, and while its name implies it may only be used for analysis of antimicrobial resistance genes it is not limited therein.
+VAGs, plasmid-associated genes, custom gene databases and even be used to perform multi-locus sequence typing, serotyping and phylogrouping can be performed, though for the later two functionalities some custom scripts available at [ARIBAlord](https://github.com/maxlcummins/ARIBAlord) are recommended.

+### BLAST

+### SRST2

+##

 # Resources